brickatyourfeet/jewell-practice/macosx/README.md

 Take a moment to think about how you would answer the following questions.
 Then write down both the questions and your answers in a notebook.
 When you're done, check your answers against our [solutions](solutions/macos.md) and see how you fared.

-#### The Menu Bar

-1. What's the Apple Menu?
-1. What information is available when selecting "About This Mac"?
-1. What does selecting "Force Quit" do?
-1. What's the difference between Sleep, Restart, Shutdown, and Log Out?
-1. What's the Notifications Center?
-1. What's Spotlight?
-1. How do you connect to Wi-Fi networks?

 #### System Preferences

 1. What are the System Preferences?